rjleveque/geoclaw_tsunami_tutorial/markdown/workflow.md

 run the notebook in that directory, so that the one in `$GTT/topo` is unchanged.

+To start with, you could do:

+    $ cp -r $GTT/* $MYGTT/*

+to recursively copy all files and subdirectories in `$GTT` to `$MYGTT`, but later if you want to move something new over you might not want to overwrite your own versions of earlier tests that are already in `$MYGTT`, so you might have to be more selective in what you copy.

 Similarly, to run the notebooks in `$CLAW/apps/notebooks/geoclaw/chile2010a` you might first copy this entire directory to `$MYGTT`, and then running the notebooks should give you output similar to this